cjus/node-neo4j-presentation/presentation/teleprompt.md

 Let's imagine that we're investigative journalist following leads,

-we jump on the crazy bus for a quick ride over to Trump World.
+we jump in our cars for a quick ride over to Trump World.

 While there we open our laptops and begin by accessing the Neo4j dashboard for a 20,000 foot view of TrumpWorld.^